kristin-green-and-associates/aws-aurora-data-api-response-formatter/README.md

 ## GET /roles/{RoleID}

-The `getRole.py` script that executes the `getRole.sql` query.
+The `getRole.py` script pretends to execute the `getRole.sql` query.
 Aurora gives us `getRole_actual.json` but we need `getRole_desired.json`.

 ## GET /roles

 This should work for both a single object as well as an array of objects.
-The `getRoles.py` script that executes the `getRoles.sql` query.
+The `getRoles.py` script pretends to execute the `getRoles.sql` query.
 Aurora gives us `getRoles_actual.json` but we need `getRoles_desired.json`.

 ## Helpful Links